KPI Tree

 Deep integration with Redshift

-KPI Tree connects to your provisioned cluster with the authentication method your team prefers.
+KPI Tree connects to your provisioned cluster with the authentication method your team prefers, over the protocol Redshift already speaks.
 Your security model stays exactly as configured.

 Two authentication paths, one setup wizard

-Password authentication stores encrypted credentials with SSL set to "require" by default.
-IAM authentication uses get_cluster_credentials to issue temporary database credentials from your existing AWS identity setup.
-Optionally provide an IAM role, or supply access keys directly.
+Password authentication stores encrypted credentials with SSL set to require by default, and verify-ca or verify-full available when you want certificate validation.
+IAM authentication uses get_cluster_credentials to issue short-lived database credentials from your existing AWS identity, so no long-lived database password is stored.
+Supply an IAM role ARN, let it be auto-detected, or pass access keys directly.
 Both paths go through the same guided wizard.

-Your Redshift warehouse holds every metric your business tracks.
-The problem was never data access.
-The problem is that nobody knows which metrics drive which outcomes, who owns what, or what to do when something moves.
-KPI Tree turns warehouse data into causal metric trees where every node has an owner, every shift triggers an alert to the right person, and every team member gets a personalised action plan.
-That is the difference between a data warehouse and a Data Engagement platform.
+Your Redshift cluster holds every metric your business tracks.
+Data access was never the problem.
+The problem is that nobody agrees on which metrics drive which outcomes, who owns each one, or what to do when a number moves.
+KPI Tree turns that warehouse data into a causal metric tree where every level has an owner, every shift alerts the person who can act, and the last action is checked against whether the metric actually moved.
+Diagnosis of why a number changed is now table stakes everywhere.
+The layer KPI Tree adds is the owned, routed, and verified loop that no dashboard closes.

-• RACI ownership at every node so accountability is never ambiguous
+• RACI ownership at every level so accountability is never ambiguous

 0:00